qinwf/jiebaR/README.md

 ```
 ### Simhash Distance
 Simhash worker can do keyword extraction and find
-the keywords from two inputs, and then computes Hamming distance betwwen them.
+the keywords from two inputs, and then computes Hamming distance between them.

 ```r
  words = "hello world"